 We hope that you and your family always have a joyful Christmas!
-Finding reasons to be joyful does a great service to the people around us and the good news of Jesus is better than any other news you could be given.
-It’s not just a cool story- it can be fun to pretend but imaginative stories are a poor substitute for The Truth.
+Finding reasons to be joyful does a great service to the people around us and the good news of Jesus is better than any other story ever told.
+It’s not just a cool story, though.
+While it can be fun to pretend, imaginative stories are a poor substitute for The Truth.

 We believe Jesus’ life should be celebrated every day because He is the greatest gift that has ever been given and nothing else can compare to receiving him.
 In fact, at the end of 2 Corinthians 9, where The Bible talks about generosity, the last verse uses a word which is found nowhere else in The Bible.
 ‘Indescribable’(NIV & NASB) is a word that was unknown before Paul improvises with it here- when he, a master of the Greek language is unable to express how wonderfull and marvelous the gift is!

 Jesus’ whole life was miraculous but incredibly personal, changing the lives of not just Mary & Joseph, but all who would change their direction to follow Him throughout history.